Join us for an exceptional week-end

 Our solidarity fund can help!

 Solidarity between dancers is a core value of the BRUX.
-Reason why a solidarity fund has been created.
 The funds collected are to be used for the sole purpose of providing discounts to dancers who cannot afford to participate in the event.
 If you cannot afford the BRUX, do not hesitate to ask the solidarity fund to support your registration.
 To apply, drop us an email using the contact form.

 How to register?